Danish brownies, crunchy spices and dried fruits

 • Put the flour, spices, almonds and pistachios in a bowl then add over the liquid mixture, Mix with a wooden spoon.

-• Versez la pâte dans un moule rectangulaire chemisé (environ 28×12) et réservez au frais la nuit.
+• Versez la pâte dans un moule rectangulaire chemisé (environ 28×12) And keep cool at night.

 leave a comment